Motivational Interviewing: An Introduction to Helping People Change

 - The righting reflex and how to resist it

-- MI's 4 processes model of the journey toward change
+- MI's 4 processes model and the cycle of change

 Individuals and volunteers who wish to increase their ability to recognise where a client may be on the cycle of change and to develop strategies to facilitate change, avoid conflict and to engage clients in treatment.